Elisa Morris Dip. Psych (UKCP registered)

 About me

-Hello and welcome to my profile.
-I offer counselling, psychotherapy and supervision in Bath city centre, and in Saltford GP surgery, on the outskirts of Bristol.
+I offer psychotherapy and supervision in Bath city centre.
 I have experience of working with a wide range of issues, including anxiety, depression, relationship issues, bereavement, stress, eating disorders, OCD and more.

 It is my belief that even the most difficult times can hold opportunities for new beginnings and ways of being, which can lead to a more positive way forward.
 I aim to support you and to help you overcome the difficulties you are facing.